larachelak/shopify-test/README.md

 # What I did
 I this test build I decided to implement a very basic PDP with a slider.
 I chose Swiper as it's a performant option that doesn't cause as many layout shift issues as other libraries.

 I decided to include only some of the product data, to keep the UX light and clear.
 There is minimal styling involved but I chose to use BEM style CSS to keep everything organized nonetheless.
 I added a few quick utility classes as well, even though they're only implemented once in this case (force of habit!).
 Also, this project was obviously a little harder to debug, due to it not being a standard Shopify build.
+I had some issues with getting the `| money` filter to work.

 My favorite part was actually seeing all of the data in an easily referenced .json file!